-Locating a failing part in an AIX system or logical partition
+Locating a failing part on an AIX system or logical partition

 You might need to use AIX tools, before activating the indicator light, to locate a part that is failing.
-Use the procedure in this section to accomplish this task.

 - 1. Log in as root user or celogin-. - 2.
 At the command line, type diag and press Enter. - 3.
 From the Function Selection menu, select Task Selection and press Enter. - 4.
 Select Display Previous Diagnostic Results and press Enter. - 5.
 From the Display Previous Diagnostic Results display, select Display Diagnostic Log Summary.
-A Display Diagnostic Log display shows a chronological list of events. - 6.
+The Display Diagnostic Log display shows a chronological list of events. - 6.
 Look in the T column for the most recent S entry.
 Select this row in the table and press Enter. - 7.
 Select Commit.
 The details of this log entry are shown. - 8.
 Record the location information and the SRN value shown near the end of the entry. - 9.
 Exit to the command line.

 Use the location information for the failing part to activate the indicator light that identifies the failing part.
+"Activating the indicator light for the failing part" on page 50.